rexhip/rexhip/README.md

 //   of data_ptr.
 The variable can be any data types,
 //   including arrays and udt's.
 // - Length will be calculated automatically.
-// - The library will take care of executing the queries,
+// - The library will take care of executing the
-//   one by one.
+//   queries, one by one.
+// - Queries belonging to one device can be grouped together
+//   into one FB, creating a reusable station block.
 ```

 Requirements: